networknt/light-rest-4j/docs/content/tutorial/discovery.md

 # Docker

-In this step, we are going to dockerize all the APIs and then use registrator for service registry.
+In this step, we are going to dockerize all the APIs and then use [registrator](https://github.com/gliderlabs/registrator) for service registry.
+To make it easier, we are going to use docker-compose to put everything together.

 Now let's copy from consul to docker for each API.